MrMiracleMan111/FFmpeg/README.md

 RTSP streaming address for Vivitar Drone: rtsp://192.168.1.1:7070/webcam rtsp://192.168.1.1:7070/webcam.hd264

-(Wait for Wifi to be "Connected" not "Connecting") ffmpeg.exe -y -i rtsp://192.168.1.1:7070/webcam -vframes 1 ./do.jpg
+(Lights on drone may flash when turning on, but the battery may not have enough power for the camera) (Wait for Wifi to be "Connected" not "Connecting") ffmpeg.exe -y -i rtsp://192.168.1.1:7070/webcam -vframes 1 ./do.jpg